2024 Jo Cline Memorial Lecture

 All our events are free and open to anyone with an interest in astronomy.
 No reservations are necessary.

-If it is raining or completely cloudy, the session will not be held.
-If the weather is uncertain, the best way to check session status is through the observatory’s Twitter page (@gtccastro: https://twitter.com/GTCCASTRO).
-Decisions about cancellation are usually made by the official start time.
-If it is cloudy at the start and weather sources indicate that it might stay that way for a while, then we will close for the night.
+If the weather is uncertain, the best way to check the session status is through the observatory’s Twitter page (@gtccastro: https://twitter.com/GTCCASTRO).
+Cancellation decisions are usually made by the official start time.

 Group Visits